yakneens/butler/docs/installation.rst

 ```````````````````````

 We will be using the Terraform configuration files found at examples/deployment/openstack/large-cluster to deploy our Butler
 cluster on OpenStack.
-These values can be populated directly into the respective variables inside :shell:`vars.tf` file.
+The necessary configuration values can be populated directly into the respective variables inside :shell:`vars.tf` file.
 Alternatively you can create a separate file with the extension :shell:`.tfvars` which contains a list of key/value pairs
 (:shell:`variable_name = variable_value`) that are used to assign values to these variables.
 Since this file is likely to contain
 sensitive information it is a good idea to add it to your :shell:`.gitignore` so that you don't check it in by accident.